willtpwise/pluginpack/README.md

 ### Step 6
 Your favorite browser should open up `http://localhost:xxxx` and in it should be a proxied version of your Wordpress install.
-Login to your site, then activate the plugin through the `Dashboard/Plugins` screen.

-### Step 7
-If your Wordpress admin screen sends you a successful install message then you're good to go.
-Head over to `plugin-pack/index.php` and start developing.
+## Building for production

-When you're ready to build for production (with minification, hash URLs, etc) just stop the `dev` command with `ctrl + c` then run the `build` command.
+When you're ready to build for production (with minification, hash URLs, etc) just run the `build` command.
 ```shell
 npm run build
 ```
+The `dist` folder will be filled with the static assets, named with a unique hash to support unlimited cacheing.

 ## Problems or Issues
 Open a pull request with a fix, or log an issue in the issues tab.